chetanakashV/blockchain_poet/README.md

 <br/>

 ## Description of functions:
-  1. Reg_User() - This is a function used to take inputs from the user and validate. <br/>
+  1. Reg_User() - The function takes inputs(userid, name etc) from the user and checks if the user is already registered. <br/>
-    1. add_User(userId, userName, balance) - Adds the user and his properties to the users list.
+    1. add_User(userId, userName, balance) - Adds the user and his properties to the registered users list.
-      1. validate_User(publickey, signature, userId, userName) - verifies the values of hash.
+      1. validate_User(publickey, signature, userId, userName) - A node in the network verifies the new user's credentials by decrypting the user's message with the public key.
-  2. Transact() - This is a function used to take buyerId, sellerId, propertyId from the user.
+  2. Transact() - This function takes buyerId, sellerId, propertyId as keyboard input.
-     1. add_Transact(buyerId, sellerId, propID, amount) - validates the transactions and adds it to pending list if it is correct.
+     1. add_Transact(buyerId, sellerId, propID, amount) - validates the transaction and adds it to pending list if it is valid.
-  3. transaction_history() - This function shows all the previous transactions.
+  3. transaction_history() - This function shows all the previous transactions of a particular property.
   4. display_blockchain() - This function is used to display all the blocks of the transaction.
   5. chain_valid() - This function is used to check whether the blockchain is valid or not.
+The hash of a block is calculated and compared with the next block's 'previous_hash' attribute for all the blocks
-  6. create_block() - Allots random times to each of the nodes and sleep for the minimum time (of the nodes) and calls new_block
+  6. create_block() - In this function we allot random times to each of the nodes and the function sleeps for a time (minium waiting time of the nodes) and calls new_block, the miner is rewarded
-    1. new_block(proof, prevhash = none) - calculate merkle roots and creates the block with index , timestamp, transactions, merkle root, proof, prevhash and cryptographically links it to previous block
+    1. new_block(proof, prevhash = none) - In this functin we calculate merkle root and create a block with index , timestamp, transactions, merkle root, proof, prevhash and cryptographically link it to the previous block
       1. calcate_hash(arg) - encrypts the given argument with SHA-256 and returns the hash value.

   7. display_users() - This functions shows all the nodes.